 - representing a computer storage device company and its officers and directors in a case alleging that the company improperly accounted for inventory reserves and which sought over $800 million in damages.
 The district court granted our motion for summary judgment and the 5th Circuit affirmed.

-Ms. Reed’s community, civic and charitable activities include being a:
+Ms. Reed’s community, civic and charitable activities include:

-- founder of the Children’s Education Rights Project (CHERP) and the Medical-Legal Partnership for Children/Dallas at Children’s Medical Center in Dallas, which focuses on special education rights of children with serious medical conditions
+- founder of the Children’s Education Rights Project and the Medical-Legal Partnership for Children/Dallas at Children’s Medical Center in Dallas, which focuses on special-education rights of children with serious medical conditions

-- liaison for the South Texas Pro Bono Asylum Representation Project (ProBAR), a national effort to provide pro bono legal services to asylum seekers detained in South Texas by the United States government
+- liaison for the South Texas Pro Bono Asylum Representation Project, a national effort to provide pro bono legal services to asylum seekers detained in South Texas by the U.S. government

 - member of the Texas Bar Association Pro Bono College